 In recent years, scientists have looked to gene editing as a way of eliminating disease-causing mutations.
 One type of gene editing technique that has gained momentum is CRISPR-Cas9, which involves adding, removing, or modifying sequences of DNA to influence the function of a gene.

 While CRISPR-Cas9 has demonstrated success in animal models, there have been ethical concerns about its use in humans.
-In particular, critics have
+In particular, critics have cautioned that the technique may be exploited for non-therapeutic purposes, such as creating "designer babies."

 What is more, there is a worry that in using CRISPR-Cas9 to repair one disease-causing mutation in human embryos, other potentially harmful mutations may be unintentionally introduced.